oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 ## Authentication and Authorization using OAuth 2.0 + OpenID Connect (OIDC)
 OAuth 2.0 with OIDC is the best practice for adding authentication and authorization to your software applications.
 Authentication verifies the identity of who you claim to be, and authorization verifies you have access to data you want to see or actions you want to perform.
 It is lightweight with less effort to set up and use than Security Assertion Markup Language (SAML), an alternate authentication and authorization mechanism that pre-existing systems may use.
 For newer systems, you'll want to use OAuth 2.0 + OIDC.

-{% img blog/spa-auth-tokens/oauth-oidc-logos.jpg alt:"OAuth and OpenID Connect logos" width:"800" %}{: .center-image }
+{% img blog/spa-auth-tokens/oauth-oidc-logos.jpg alt:"OAuth and OpenID Connect logos" width:"600" %}{: .center-image }

-OAuth 2.0 handles authorization to resources, such as when your front-end application gets data from a backend API by making an HTTP request.
+OAuth 2.0 handles authorization to resources, such as when your front-esnd application gets data from a backend API by making an HTTP request.
 OAuth 2.0 standards have the flexibility to support authorization across your entire application system through different flows and grant types.
 For example, different OAuth 2.0 flows support JavaScript-based front-end applications, for your APIs and back-end services to communicate and even for IOT devices in your home automation system.
 OpenID Connect (OIDC) is an identity layer on OAuth 2.0 that provides standardized identity information.

 ## OAuth 2.0 + OIDC for JavaScript clients and SPA
 SPAs and other JavaScript front-ends are public clients, meaning they can't maintain secret information for authorization, such as a Client Secret, a super secret value that traditional server-rendered web applications use for authorization.
 In both application types, we should use a flow called Authorization Code and an extension to the flow called Proof Key for Code Exchange (PKCE).